npiesco/ollama-ui/README.md

 ### Security Considerations

 - Never commit `.env` files containing sensitive information
-- Use different JWT secrets for development and production
 - In production, use secure HTTPS URLs for `OLLAMA_API_HOST`
 - Consider using a secrets manager for production deployments